penguins banner11

 Has the proposal made it clear that the planned research is well thought through and has a data plan in place agreed with the host institute?

-At the end of each Fellowship, each candidate must provide a report to be published on the SCAR website.
-Reports should cover the accomplishments and a budgetary report and should be completed following a structure similar to those posted on the Fellows page of the SCAR website.
+At the end of the Fellowship, each candidate must provide a report to be published on the SCAR website.
+Reports should cover the accomplishments, and a budgetary report should be completed following a structure similar to those posted on the Fellows page of the SCAR website.
 The SCAR Fellowship Scheme should be acknowledged in any resulting publications.